luolin19850304/Computational-Creativity/video-script.md

 This hopefully makes the actions of the application and the decision making process more transparent.
-If you find the amount of logging annoying, you can re-run the application with the `-l info` flag which which will cause it to log less.
+If you find the amount of logging annoying, you can re-run the application with the `-v info` flag which which will cause it to log less.

 [show how you can run the application with the `-l info` flag]